Sequential Fundraising and Mutual Insurance: Introduction

 In the general case, $B \leq n$, except at cascades, solving for equilibrium analytically is mostly beyond our reach.
 However, unanimity games $B = n$, which include the Mom and Dad ($B=n=2$) problem, are generally solvable.
 Interesting aspects of the equilibrium include

 \begin{itemize} \item Depending on the public likelihood, players often, but not always, play the same threshold strategy.
 In a sense, they divide the ``burden'' of vindicating the project equally among themselves.
 We show how this is related to a simultaneous version of the game, and show that players in the sequential game can play unequal thresholds only when the simultaneous game has more than one equilibrium.
 We provide a necessary condition for two players to play different equilibrium strategies. \item For some quality distributions, players never delegate.
-We give a criterion for this. \item For some quality distributions where players may delegate, only the earliest players delegate.
-In these, a unanimity game starts by zero or more early players delegating by investing regardless of type, in a ``reverse'' cascade.
-Unlike in real cascades, this delegation ends before the last player. \end{itemize}
+We give a criterion for this. \item For some quality distributions that allow players to delegate, only the earliest players delegate.
+In a game with such a quality distribution, often all early players delegate.
+This serial delegation, a``reverse'' cascade of sorts, ends when only a few more investments are needed from the last few players.
+In effect, the decision is delegated to these last few players. \end{itemize}

-In addition, we show that, in unanimity games, players always assume social insurance, i.e., shade their threshold lower, relying on the strategies of future players.
+In addition, we show that, in unanimity games, players always assume mutual insurance, i.e., shade their threshold lower, relying on the strategies of future players.
 We conjecture that this is true for non-unanimity games ($B < n$) too.